Life Extension Magazine®

 • Death due to any cause.

-Experimental data demonstrate several other benefits to lithium intake, including:9,12
+Experimental data demonstrate several other benefits of lithium intake, including:9,12

 Lithium may also improve general metabolism throughout the body.